Audi has released its first official teaser video of the new Q3 ahead of an expected full reveal in the next couple of weeks.

 As well as being lighter, the MQB architecture also provides the new Q3 with added structural integrity.
-Audi insiders cite a significant improvement in static and dynamic rigidity as being crucial to enhancements in the isolation of vibrations and the lowering of overall noise levels — factors that promise to make it a more adept long-distance proposition.
+Audi insiders cite a significant improvement in static and dynamic rigidity as being crucial to enhancements in the isolation of vibrations and the lowering of overall noise levels — factors that promise to make the Q3 a more adept long-distance proposition.

 Further back, there are larger wheelhouses, a more pronounced wheel arch flaring, door-mounted mirrors and a more defined shoulder line along the flanks.
 A longer wheelbase, which is said to have grown by 50mm to 2650mm, also allows the adoption of slightly longer doors.
-At the rear, the new Q3 appears to eschew the clamshell-style tailgate for a simpler (and cheaper to produce) aperture.
+At the rear, the new Q3 appears to eschew the clamshell-style tailgate for a simpler (and cheaper-to-produce) aperture.

 Inside, the Q3 receives a newly designed interior with a dashboard heavily influenced by that already seen in the latest A3.
-With a longer wheelbase liberating rear seat leg room and added width providing greater front and rear shoulder room, the car is described as being significantly more spacious inside than its predecessor.
-A slightly longer rear overhang is also claimed to provide an added 20 litres of boot capacity, making for a total of 440 litres.
+With a longer wheelbase liberating rear leg room and added width providing greater front and rear shoulder room, the car is described as being significantly more spacious inside than its predecessor.
+A slightly longer rear overhang is also claimed to provide an added 20 litres of boot capacity, meaning a total of 440 litres.

 Among the more upmarket features available for the new Q3 will be Audi’s Virtual Cockpit display with HD graphics, a head-up display unit, a 9.2in touchscreen infotainment system, wireless smartphone charging and a full suite of connectivity functions supporting Apple CarPlay and Android Auto smartphone mirroring.